 To facilitate this hands-on approach, we’ll employ various visual collaboration tools and use physical materials like pens, post-its, and paper during the exercises.
 The trainers will be there every step of the way, providing valuable insights, answering questions, and fostering a dynamic environment where participants can learn from one another.

-This hands-on, interactive workshop is designed to provide you with practical experience and tools that you can apply immediately to your organisation.
+This real-world simulation workshop is designed to provide you with practical experience and tools that you can apply immediately to your organisation.

 Why should you buy a ticket?

-Come ready to engage, collaborate, and expand your skillset in this immersive, hands-on workshop that will transform the way you approach software development and team organisation.
+Come ready to engage, collaborate, and expand your skillset in this immersive workshop that will transform the way you approach software development and team organization.

 The aim is to go back to a human-centric idea where the people who are building the software are the same who make design decisions and are also the same in making strategic decisions.